EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-pi.rst

 To see the membership of a group, select *project group* and then click *List members* which shows the list of current members.

-If the project group is using `disk quotas <#space>`__, this operation is carried out by a human, so there may be a short delay.
+If the project group is using disk quotas (see :ref:`manage-disk-space`), this operation is carried out by a human, so there may be a short delay.
 Otherwise, it happens at once.

+.. _deactivate-user:

 Can I temporarily stop a user from using any time in my project?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~